Wolfhagmann/17.may/README.md

 # 17.may
-Hurray for Norway and basic CSS
+Hurray for Norway and basic CSS, sorry only fits on desktop mostly